Security-Onion-Solutions/securityonion-docs/data-fields.rst

 ===========

-This page references the various types of data fields utilized by Security Onion on the Elastic Stack.
+This page references the various types of data fields utilized by the Elastic Stack in Security Onion.

 The various fields types are described below.